In Marshall, Michigan, you’re invited to Work Boldly and Live Beautifully. Innovation and small-town charm are find in Marshall.

 Advanced Manufacturing Career Consortium

-With the lack of qualified candidates to fill entry-level, technician-level and engineering job openings in Southwest Michigan, the Advanced Manufacturing Career Consortium formed in 2011.
+With the low number of qualified candidates to fill entry-level, technician-level and engineering job openings in Southwest Michigan, the Advanced Manufacturing Career Consortium formed in 2011.
 Today, 158 local manufacturing companies and 17 service provider organizations are invited to meet quarterly to discuss and develop innovative and integrated strategies to address this crucial issue, including on-the-job training, apprenticeships, career advancement, and payment of education.

 Continuous Improvement Users Group